MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q8.
 Who should be assigned the role of analyst (limited access)?

 A8.
-The analyst (limited access) role is for an analyst who needs access only to the insights that are displayed in the Workplace Analytics *Explore* dashboards.
-See [User roles in Workplace Analytics](user-roles.md) and [Explore](explore-intro.md) for more details.
+The analyst (limited access) role is for an analyst who needs access only to the insights shown in the Workplace Analytics *Explore the stats* data.
+See [User roles in Workplace Analytics](user-roles.md) and [Explore the stats](explore-intro.md) for more details.

 ##### Q9.
 After an admin changes configuration and privacy settings, when do the changes take effect in the data?